PCI SSC Policies

 Non-personal information is data about usage and service operation that is not directly associated with a specific personal identity.
 We may collect and analyze non-personal information to evaluate how users use the Web site.

-Every time you request or download a file from the Web site, we may store data about these events and your IP address in a log file.
+Every time you request or download a file from the Web site, we may store data about these events and your IP address in a log.
 We may use this information to analyze trends, administer the Web site, track users’ movements, and gather broad demographic information for aggregate use or for other business purposes.

 For additional information regarding cookies and how we use them, please review our Cookie Notice at Appendix A hereto.